researcher111/DS2022/people/ae8a932e8e42da9698611a9309110ad0e450adb18c22916ea08ce0f4978c583e/README.md

+Will Boonin
 ![Path to an image](happiness.jpg)

-- Hobbies: Golf
+- Hobbies: GOlf
-- Spyname: Agent Nelly
+- Spyname: Nelly
-- About me (Fake): I collect coins cat > people/$HASH/README.md <<'EOF'
+- About me (Fake): I love running